junxit/us-congress-bills-110/bill.md

 That the House of Representatives—

 - **(1)** congratulates—
-  - **(A)** the Colorado Rockies on winning the 2007 National League Championship and advancing to the 2007 World Series;
+  - **(A)** the Colorado Rockies on winning the 2007 National League Championship;
-  - **(B)** the players, manager, coaches, support staff, ownership, and executives whose commitment to the game made this all possible; and
+  - **(B)** the players, manager, coaches, support staff, ownership, and executives whose commitment to the game made all this possible; and
   - **(C)** the Boston Red Sox for their extraordinary success in winning the 2007 World Series; and
-- **(2)** directs the Enrolling Clerk of the House of Repesentatives to transmit an enrolled copy of this resolution to—
+- **(2)** directs the Enrolling Clerk of the House of Representatives to transmit an enrolled copy of this resolution to—
   - **(A)** the 2007 Colorado Rockies and Boston Red Sox baseball teams;
   - **(B)** Colorado Rockies manager Clint Hurdle; and
   - **(C)** Colorado Baseball Partnership’s chief executive officer and chairman Charlie Monfort.